-The Credit River Estuary Species at Risk Research Project (CVC 2014) identified a preliminary restoration plan for the Credit River estuary and adjacent tablelands (including JC Saddington Park adjacent to the Subject Lands), targeting species at risk and species of conservation concern.
-The first opportunity was to plant vegetation that would provide habitat for migratory birds in public parks in the area, including JC Saddington Park, which was identified as being dominated by manicured lawn with limited woody vegetation.
-CVC (2014) indicated that planting of woody vegetation in JC Saddington Park would provide benefits to migratory birds.
-CVC (2014) suggested that plantings be comprised of native fruit-bearing species such as dogwood (Cornus sp.), Mountain-ash (Sorbus sp.), Nannyberry (Virburnum lentago), Wild Raisin (Virburnum nudum), Highbush Cranberry (Virburnum trilobum), Winterberry (Ilex verticllata) and Staghorn sumac (Rhus typhina).
-In addition, CVC (2014) suggested that plantings of native cone-bearing coniferous trees, such as Eastern White Cedar (Thuja occidentalis) along the shoreline area would provide dense spring foliage to provide cover for non-biting midges, which are heavily predated by migratory birds.
+CVC (2014) recommendations for creating migratory bird and butterfly stopover habitat for JC Saddington Park are relevant for creating this habitat at West Village (Port Credit).
+CVC (2014) recommended that the park's shoreline no longer be manicured to permit regeneration of meadow communities including species such as Milkweed, goldenrods (Solidago sp.) and asters (Symphotrichum sp.) that would benefit both migratory and breeding Monarchs.
+CVC (2014) also suggested that tree and shrub plantings be comprised of native fruit-bearing species such as dogwood (Cornus sp.), Mountain-ash (Sorbus sp.), Nannyberry (Virburnum lentago), Wild Raisin (Virburnum nudum), Highbush Cranberry (Virburnum trilobum), Winterberry (Ilex verticllata) and Staghorn sumac (Rhus typhina).
+Finally, CVC (2014) suggested that plantings of native conebearing coniferous trees, such as Eastern White Cedar (Thuja occidentalis) along the shoreline area would provide dense spring foliage to provide cover for non-biting midges, which are heavily predated by migratory birds.
+These recommendations should guide the detailed design of the open space on the Subject Lands to ensure the important migratory corridor function is maintained and enhanced, subject to the City's final park programming direction.